The Rock Goes Public

 I also took exception to their sensationalist “government will now be responsible for millions of savers and mortgages”, erm… unlike National Savings or NS&I as it seems to be called these days.

-2. Rob Mason responds:
+Rob Mason says:

 The worst part of it all is that Ron Sandler is being put in charge of it.
 He’s the one who came up with the stakeholder pension…least successful product initiative in financial services ever.